dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 When a function is annotated with a warrant attribute, each statement must satisfy certain conditions.
-Among those conditions is, for any warrant attribute, that the function may only call functions (*function* again referring to anything callable here) that are annotated with the same attribute.
+Among those conditions is, for any warrant attribute, that the function may only call functions (*function* again referring to anything callable here) that are annotated with the same attribute or have it inferred.
 Exceptions to this are statements in `debug` blocks and that `@safe` functions may also call `@trusted` functions.
-(Note that from a calling perspective, i.e. from a requirement perspective, `@trusted` and `@safe` are the same.
-For that reason, `@trusted` makes no sense on an FP/D type parameter.)

 This DIP proposes that essential calls to `const` or `immutable` eFP/D parameters are not to be subjected to this condition.

-i.e. type-checked as if the parameters were annotated `pure`, `@safe`, `nothrow`, and `@nogc`, whether or not these attributes are attached to the FP/D type underlying the eFP/D type.

-Note that it is necessary that the full parameter's type is `const`, or `immutable`.
+Note that it is necessary that the full parameter's type is `const` or `immutable`.
 If the uppermost level is mutable, the parameter can be reassigned in the functionals body before being called, invalidating the assumption that the context has full control over and complete knowledge of the eFP/D object and its type.